 Adults contact Nancy Duron , HCBC Baptism Coordinator, for more information about scheduling your baptism.

 For children in the second through fifth grades, our Baptism Basics class helps children understand the significance of baptism and their decision to accept Christ.
 For information, contact Amy Johnson in Children's Ministry for class schedule.

-For students grades 6th-12th, a baptism class is held the 2nd Sunday of every month at 8:30 am in room 3.306.
+For students grades 6th-12th, a baptism class is usually held the 2nd Sunday of every month at 8:30 am in room 3.306.
 Parents and students should attend together.
 Contact Amy Johnson to register.
 For questions or more information, please contact the Student Ministry office at 331-5050.